DanielMYT/osinstallgui/README.md

 # osinstallgui
-Rewrite of installation program originally from MassOS, now with GTK3 GUI.

-# IMPORTANT NOTICE
-osinstallgui is currently in an **experimental development phase**, and will remain in this state until version **1.0.0** is released.
-See the **version.txt** file to check the current version (all **0.x.x** versions will be experimental).
-The [FAQ document](FAQ.md) has more information about how the program is and will be versioned.

-It should go without saying that this is an operating system installation tool.
-As such, it needs to perform operations on storage drives and partitions, including erasing, partitioning, and formatting.
-Although every published version of the software has been tested, we cannot guarantee it will be fully bug-free.
-Therefore, you should ensure all your important data is backed up, and the program is only used in contexts where you would be capable of recovering from a potential (albeit highly unlikely) loss of data.
-The author(s) of the software assume no liability any data loss or other undesired consequences which may arise from use of the software.
+Extremely fast and minimal GUI installer for GNU/Linux operating systems.

 # Information
-This is a full rewrite of the installation program originally from MassOS.

-It now uses **yad** instead of **dialog**, to provide a GTK3 GUI, instead of being TUI/ncurses-based.
+**osinstallgui** is an extremely fast and minimal GUI installer for GNU/Linux operating systems written entirely in Bash.
+It makes use of **yad** to provide an intuitive dialog-based GTK3 graphical interface, which aims to be fast, intuitive, and no-nonsense. **osinstallgui** has also been designed to be easily adaptable and customisable, to allow it to be used by almost any GNU/Linux distribution.

-It has also been redesigned from the ground-up to be more distribution-independent, through the use of a configuration file which can be customised by distribution maintainers.
+**osinstallgui** was originally created in December 2024, as a full rewrite of the TUI-based installation program from MassOS, using GTK3-based **yad** instead of ncurses-based **dialog**.
+However, it has also been redesigned and reimagined from the ground-up to be more distribution-independent, through the use of a single well-documented configuration file which can be customised to suit the needs of other distribution maintainers.
+The underlying logic has also been completely revamped, so as to make the program more reliable under the hood, as well as easier to maintain.

-Lastly, the underlying code has been significantly improved, and now uses much more robust state-machine-based logic instead of the previous mess.
+**osinstallgui** is the defacto installation program used in MassOS, as of the development of MassOS being picked up in January 2025.

+# Development Status
+As of **April 2025**, **osinstallgui** is still in development.
+Some features are not yet present, and some functionality is in the process of being added or improved.
+However, the installer itself is usable and should be mostly stable and bug-free.

+All additional functionality we want to be present in **osinstallgui**, and are continuously working on implementing, is expected to be present when the project gets its first **1.x.x** release.
+The current versions of the software are given as **0.x.x**, to indicate that they are pre-releases and may be subject to change at short notice.
+The [FAQ document](FAQ.md) has more information about how **osinstallgui** is and will be versioned.

 # Dependencies
 Please note that all dependencies listed here use their upstream package names.
-Many distros like to package libraries, services and utilities separately.
-Unless otherwise stated, when a package is listed here, it is referring to the ENTIRE package, including its command-line utilities.
+Many distros package libraries, services and utilities separately.
+Unless otherwise stated, when a package is listed here, it is referring to the ENTIRE package, but particularly its command-line utilities.

 ## Required dependencies
 - **bash**, to run the program.